 Armeria maritima has a great copper-tolerance, and is able to grow in soils with copper concentrations of up to 6400 mg/kg.
 One mechanism proposed is that not much copper is transported up the shoot of the plant, and is excreted from decaying leaves.

-The last 2 posts were about the native members of the Caprifoliaceae and members which had moved into the Adoxacea in the last edition of Stace.This post will talk about all the plants I missed out on.
+The last 2 posts were about the native members of the Caprifoliaceae and members which had moved into the Adoxacea in the last edition of Stace.This post will talk about all the plants I missed out on in the earlier blogs.

 The Adoxaceae is a small family consisting of five genera and about 150–200 species.